ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

-\item \textbf{ComplexOR.} The ComplexOR dataset \cite{xiao2023ChainofExperts}, originally developed with three OR experts, spans domains of supply chain, industry scheduling and logistics.
-The original annotations include mathematical formulations, executable solver code, and optimal solution.
+\item \textbf{ComplexOR.} The ComplexOR dataset \citep{xiao2023ChainofExperts}, originally developed with three OR experts, spans domains of supply chain, industry scheduling, and logistics.
+The original annotations include mathematical formulations, executable solver code, and optimal objective value.
 We utilized all 18 problems from its GitHub repository, corrected annotation errors in 6 instances, and enhanced the dataset by adding problem type and size annotations following the LogiOR annotation standard.

-\item \textbf{NLP4LP.} The NLP4LP dataset \cite{ramamonjison2023NL4Opt} comprises optimization problems across retail, energy, and other industrial domains.
-The original annotations include executable solver code and optimal solution.
+\item \textbf{NLP4LP.} The NLP4LP dataset \citep{ramamonjison2023NL4Opt} comprises optimization problems across retail, energy, and other industrial domains.
+The original annotations include executable solver code and optimal objective value.
 From its HuggingFace repository, we selected all 269 problems, removed 5 problems with insufficient information for modeling, corrected annotation errors in 44 problems, and enriched the dataset with mathematical formulations, problem type, and size annotations following the LogiOR standard.

-\item \textbf{IndustryOR.} The IndustryOR dataset \cite{huang2025ORLM}, the first industrial dataset specifically designed for optimization modeling, contains 100 real-world OR problems from eight sectors including education, transportation, and finance.
-The original annotations only include optimal solution.
-We enhanced the dataset by removing 17 problems with insufficient information, corrected annotation errors in 23 problems, and adding mathematical formulations, executable solver code, problem type, and size annotations following the LogiOR standard.
+\item \textbf{IndustryOR.} The IndustryOR dataset \citep{huang2025ORLM}, the first industrial dataset specifically designed for optimization modeling, contains 100 real-world OR problems from eight sectors, including education, transportation, and finance.
+The original annotations only include the optimal objective value.
+We enhanced the dataset by removing 17 problems with insufficient information, correcting annotation errors in 23 problems, and adding mathematical formulations, executable solver code, problem type, and size annotations following the LogiOR standard.

 \end{itemize}